Old Bus Photos

 11/12/11 – 16:53

 There’s a picture, now about forty years old, of WBUDC 21 next to the Huddersfield (ex-WBUDC) utility, taken I think at a Rochdale Motorcade.
 It is in my Pikfu gallery, having been on Fotopic until they went under.
 As Pikfu is still very much under development I have no control over the watermark, which is a bit obtrusive.
-It can be found at: http://davidbeilby.pikfu.net
+It can be found at: //davidbeilby.pikfu.net

 David Beilby